 When you apply to the EDD for unemployment benefits, disclose all money you received or are receiving as a result of your departure.
 What you think is severance pay may be wage-continuation pay or wages in lieu of notice.
 Report all income you expect to receive from your former employer, as wages count when earned, not when received.
-Include holiday pay, vacation pay, bonuses, pensions, wages in lieu, salary continuation and other types of payments so EDD can decide which payments affect your unemployment compensation benefits.
+Include holiday pay, vacation pay, bonuses, pensions, wages in lieu of notice, salary continuation and other types of payments so EDD can decide which payments affect your unemployment compensation benefits.
 You don’t want to pay back unemployment benefits erroneously received, so let EDD decide.

 California doesn’t allow employers to game the system.
 If the company has a termination policy or plan to pay employees accrual of service pay for years of work, that’s probably not wage continuation pay and doesn’t affect your unemployment benefits.
 Wage-continuation pay that continues to accrue vacation pay, sick leave and seniority counts as wages and will affect your unemployment benefits.
-Benefits that are usually $40 to $450 a week may drop to $0 until you get past the weeks covered by the wages.
+Benefits that are usually $50 to $1,216 a week may drop to $0 until you get past the weeks covered by the wages.
 Don’t consider the terminology your former employer uses to name the payments you receive.
-The common name is "severance pay" but the name isn’t a deciding factor.
+The common name is "severance pay," but the name isn’t a deciding factor.
 The EDD bases its decision on the law and past decisions.
 You can appeal an unfavorable ruling if you believe the EDD made an error.

 Filing for Unemployment